llaske/sugarizer/docs/tutorial/VanillaJS/step9.md

 The `start` method contains all the stuff to call introJs library.

 We've first defined an array with steps (i.e. dialogs) for the tutorial.
 Here we've chosen a dialog box to present the activity, then two dialog box to explain the role of "Add" and "Insert Image" buttons.
+Here, we are also ensuring that if any element we are targeting for steps, then it should be present or should be visible to display our step.

 Then we've called the `setOptions()` function, exposed by the introJs library.
 Finally, we've called the  `start()` method on this object to display the tutorial.